khanhnguyen15/project-madam-website/index.md

 Among liberal news sources, the **New York Times is the most "sentimentally" even source**, with a close gap between male and female sentiment, followed by Slate, The Atlantic, Politico, and CNN.

-Huffington Post has the one with the biggest gaps in sentiment scores, followed by Time Magazine.
+Huffington Post has the biggest liberal gap in sentiment scores, followed by Time Magazine.
 We can also note that 9 out of 10 of the representative liberal news sources have quotes with higher sentiment scores from females, only 1 has a reversed trend, which is The Washington Post.

 <iframe src="plots/websites_C.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>